aherne/c-data-structures-api-for-php/README.md

 * adding features missing in default hash table implementation (eg: using objects as keys)
 * adding type-aware support (eg: list with SPECIFICALLY integer values) to all data structures implemented which brings huge performance benefits whenever they map to native C/C++ types

 Development will be done in steps.
 Each step is complete only after thorough unit-testing.
-The list of steps are:<br/>
+The list of steps are:

 1. Implementation of Lists.
-COMPLETE!!!<br/>
+COMPLETE!!!
-2. Implementation of Maps<br/>
+2. Implementation of Maps
-3. Implementation of Sets<br/>
+3. Implementation of Sets
-4. Implementation of Stacks & Queues<br/>
+4. Implementation of Stacks & Queues
-5. Implementation of Trees<br/>
+5. Implementation of Trees

 <strong>So far the extension is already tested and usable if you want to use Lists only.</strong>